penrynjohnp/logicapps-labs/docs/logicapps-ai-course/04_build_multi_agent_systems/05-evaluator-optimizer.md

 ---
-title: Module 05 - Evaluator-Optimizer Pattern
+title: 05 - Implement the Evaluator-Optimizer pattern with Azure Logic Apps
-description: Learn how to implement the evaluator-optimizer pattern in Azure Logic Apps. ms.service: logic-apps ms.topic: tutorial ms.date: 09/03/2025
+description: Learn how to implement the evaluator-optimizer pattern in Azure Logic Apps — building iterative optimizer/evaluator agent workflows with feedback loops, evaluation criteria, and convergence controls to continuously improve output quality. ms.service: logic-apps ms.topic: tutorial ms.date: 09/03/2025
 author: harimehta
 ms.author: harimehta
 ---

-# Evaluator-Optimizer Pattern (Module 05)

 In this module, you will learn how to implement the evaluator-optimizer pattern in Azure Logic Apps.
 This pattern implements iterative improvement workflows where one agent generates responses while another provides evaluation and feedback in a loop.